 As the amount of oil and gas that can easily be produced has declined, exploration and production companies have turned towards less accessible hydrocarbon sources including deepwater and ultra deepwater basins.
 However, the challenges associated with extracting oil and gas from such environments are considerable.
-To cite but a few: water depth reaching 3,000 meters and beyond, higher pressures of both well fluids and ocean bottom water, high temperatures of well fluids that can run up to 300 degrees Fahrenheit/150 degrees Celsius in near-freezing ocean water, much longer runs of piping and risers back to production facilities and tricky ocean currents in deeper water.
-These difficult conditions can lead to flow assurance problems, such as slugging and the formation of hydrates and waxy paraffins in an environment where remediation is far more expensive and time-consuming than in normal offshore conditions.
+To cite but a few: water depth reaching 3000 meters and beyond, higher pressures of both well fluids and ocean bottom water, high temperatures of well fluids that can run up to 300oF/150oC in near-freezing ocean water, much longer runs of piping and risers back to production facilities and tricky ocean currents in deeper water.
+These difficult conditions can lead to flow assurance problems such as slugging and the formation of hydrates and waxy paraffins in an environment where remediation is far more expensive and time-consuming than in normal offshore conditions.